simonhq/canberradams/readme.md

 ## Installation

 This app is best installed using [HACS](https://github.com/custom-components/hacs), so that you can easily track and download updates.

 Alternatively, you can download the `canberradams` directory from inside the `apps` directory here to your local `apps` directory, then add the configuration to enable the `canberradams` module.

 ## How it works

 The [Icon Water](https://www.iconwater.com.au/layouts/ACTEW/charts/GetCurrentDamLevelsExtended.aspx) site provides this information, this just scrapes the page and makes the information available as sensors in HA.

-As this is non time critical sensor, it does not get the information on a set time schedule, but watches a input_boolean that you specify for when to update the sensor.
+As this is non time critical sensor, it only gets the information on a set time schedule, once per day at 5.23am, but it also watches an `input_boolean` that you specify for when to update the sensor.
 You can obviously automate when you want that input_boolean to turn on.

-### To Run
+### To Run outside of schedule

 You will need to create an input_boolean entity to watch for when to update the sensor.
 When this `input_boolean` is turned on, whether manually or by another automation you create, the scraping process will be run to create/update the sensor.

 ## AppDaemon Libraries